Encharted Cook

 I've listed egg white next because it too requires vigorous beating to be a benefit in lifting a batter.
 Egg whites are capable of holding a great deal of air, and if beaten separately from the yolks, can easily support a mixture with no other leavening added.
 Angel Food Cake is the classic example of beaten egg whites creating a very light cake.
 Sponge cakes and soufflés are, also, prime examples of egg white doing its magic.

-For every one cup of flour, you will need a minimum of ¾ of a cup of egg whites.
+♡ For every one cup of flour, you will need a minimum of ¾ cup of egg whites.

 Method Fermentation - Agent Yeast

-Overall you will need 1 ¼ teaspoons of yeast per cup of flour in your recipe or 1 tablespoon per 4 cups of flour.
+♡ Overall, you will need ¾ teaspoon of yeast per cup of flour in your recipe or 1 tablespoon per 4 cups of flour.

 Although incredibly delicious, yeast doughs and batters take time for the fermentation to occur.
 Some recipes use a speed rise method, where you triple the yeast and only do one full rise before shaping and raising the final time.
 This is a faster method and with only one full rise you avoid over-fermentation.

 The next 3 leavening agents are classified under the Chemical Method and are considered quick rises, compared to yeast.
-These agents all have a short raising or no raising before baking.
+These agents all have a short rise or no rise before baking.

 Method Chemical - Agents: Baking Soda, Baking Powder, and Cream of Tartar